evan-ak/wsfl/README.md

 # Environment

-The code was written and tested on Python 3.8 and PyTorch 1.6.0. <br/>
+The code was written and certified on Python 3.8 and PyTorch 1.6.0. <br/>

 The other required libraries include :